Category

 m-3

-We strive for safe operation by establishing ground rules, including confidentiality and referrals to official company support channels.
-We hope this space offers participants even a little relief from anxiety or new insights.
+We strive to maintain a safe environment with ground rules like confidentiality and directing inquiries to official company channels.
+We hope it becomes a place where participants can find some relief from anxiety or gain new insights.

 Feedback from past participants includes: